 Warfare progresses theoretically and practically, and an army is not just a crowd of people armed with sticks anymore.
 Even in ancient times, only a part of the entire army participated in battles directly.
 For every warrior, there were several people who were not engaged in battles, namely porters, stablemen, carpenters, cooks etc. This division of labor only increased with time.
 As a result, kinds of auxiliary troops occurred that provide main forces with needed resources.
-Of course, doctors and radiomen, too, could take arms in hand if necessary, but such situations happened seldom.
+Of course, medic and signalman, too, could take arms in hand if necessary, but such situations happened seldom.

 Even involved in such a story, the warlike cook looks like a black sheep.
 A classic image of a cook as a kind guy with a big ladle wearing a white hat prevents us from taking them seriously.
 Nevertheless, even a cook could stand up to the enemy and get the highest awards.
 For instance, Ivan Nemkov, who destroyed twenty enemy soldiers when protecting his field kitchen, and Ivan Sereda with his ax were awarded the title Hero of the Soviet Union.
 Under those circumstances, it is not surprising that these cases were popularized and became a mean of propaganda.
 Even an ordinary cook could become a hero!